mihaiolteanu/mugur/README.md

     This is the maximum time allowed between taps of your Tap Dance mugur-key.

+**mugur-combo-term** 300

+    Combo term, in ms.
+    This is the maximum time allowed between two keypresses in which they might be considered as Combos.

 **mugur-leader-timeout** 300

     Timeout for the Leader Key, in ms.